Shrikant-Ganji/mlops/01-Intra/README.md

 ---

-## 🤝 Contributing
+## 8. Contributing

-Found a typo or want to add content?
-Feel free to open an issue or submit a pull request!
+Contributions are welcome!
+If you notice any issues or wish to add content, please open an issue or submit a pull request.

 ---

-Let me know if you’d like any section added or further customized!
+If you’d like to see additional sections or request further customization, please let me know!

+---